WebReflection/sqlite-worker/README.md

 import {init, SQLiteWorker} from '//unpkg.com/sqlite-worker';

 // either direct init([options])
-// or use SQLiteWorker with defaults SQLiteWorker({name: 'my-db'}).then(() => {
+// or use SQLiteWorker with defaults (Chrome only) SQLiteWorker({name: 'my-db'}).then(() => {
   console.log('ready');
 });